maldoinc/wireup/docs/pages/getting_started.md

 ### 4. Test

-Wireup does not patch your injectables, which means they can be instantiated and tested independently of the container.
+Wireup does not patch your classes, which means they can be instantiated and tested independently of the container.

 To substitute dependencies on targets such as views in a web application you can override dependencies with new ones on the fly.